The Weil descent functor in the category of algebras with free operators: Further remarks

 where the last equality holds because $\varepsilon^2 = 0$ and we are in characteristic $2$.

 Also

 By the commutativity of the diagram, we have that $W(\rho)(t(1)) = t(1)^2$ and $W(\rho)(t(2)) = 0$.
 Hence $W(\rho)$ is not injective. \end{example}

-\begin{remark} This example tells us that the difference Weil descent functor does not restrict to the categories of algebras equipped with an injective endomorphism.
-However, Corollary~\ref{difference-monoid-hom} will tell us that the difference Weil descent does preserve automorphisms, and hence will restrict to a functor in the categories of inversive difference algebras (see \cite{levin_difference_2008}). \end{remark}
+\begin{remark} \begin{enumerate} \item This example tells us that in general the difference Weil descent functor does not restrict to the categories of algebras equipped with an injective endomorphism.
+However, Corollary~\ref{difference-monoid-hom} will tell us that the difference Weil descent does preserve automorphisms, and hence will restrict to a functor in the categories of inversive difference algebras (see \cite{levin_difference_2008}). \item The example above uses in an essential way the fact that the characteristic is positive.
+We are not currently aware of such an example in characteristic zero. \end{enumerate} \end{remark}